NCAR/CUPiD/README.md

 Notes:

-1. Some people seem to be getting the following error: `Environment cupid-analysis specified for <YOUR-NOTEBOOK>.ipynb could not be found`.
-The fix for this seems to be the following:
+1. Occasionally users report the following error the first time they run CUPiD: `Environment cupid-analysis specified for <YOUR-NOTEBOOK>.ipynb could not be found`.
+The fix for this is the following:
    ``` bash
    $ conda activate cupid-analysis
    (cupid-analysis) $ python -m ipykernel install --user --name=cupid-analysis